 - Breathing problems

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.

 Technology & Jaw Surgery

-Dr. Portnof and Dr. Gebrael use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Portnof, Dr. Gebrael and Dr. Gianatasio use modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

 If you are a candidate for corrective jaw surgery, Drs.
-Portnof or Gebrael will work closely with your dentist and orthodontist during your treatment.
+Portnof, Gebrael or Gianatasio will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect

 - Corrective jaw surgery is a significant intervention requiring many months of preparation.

 - The surgery is performed in the hospital and can last between one to four hours.

 - Hospital stays of one to three days are normal.